 According to new regulations called AML ( Anti Money Laundering ), platforms should have information about the clients – KYC ( Know Your Customer ).

-Some exchange platforms ask for a photo of your ID when creating the wallet or even a selfie of you holding your credit card, showing only the last 4 numbers of your credit card number to prove identity.
+Some exchange platforms ask for a photo of your ID when creating the wallet or even a selfie of you holding your credit card , showing only the last 4 numbers of your credit card number to prove identity.
+Note: here is useful link to a great site containing the list of the best banks with free checking account.

 After the verification process is complete, users can start buying.